cs1302uga/cs1302-tutorials/unix/README.rst

 of text in this tutorial that begins with a single ``$`` character, then it means that the text after the ``$`` character represents a command that should be typed at a prompt.
 In such examples, the first ``$`` character is **not** part of the command.
-Consider the following example:
+To emphasize this, consider the following
+example:

 .. code-block:: shell

    $ date

-The figure below illustrates two different ways someone might attempt to type out the example.
+When you try to execute this command on your own, do not include the first ``$`` character in what you type or paste into your terminal emulator.
+If you forget to omit it, then your shell will interpret it as part of the command itself.
+This is illustrated in the figure below.

 .. figure:: img/prompt1.png